dierk-bentpiening/PyDict2Class/README.md

 ## Usage
-install the library from source or over pip. import package and inherit Class object.
+install the library from source or over pip. import package and inherit Class object. e builtins data types.
+Non Python standard types or methods can also be inc
 ```python:
 from pydict2class import Dict2Class
 dict2class = Dict2Class()